 Introduction

-In my previous articles, I explained about the creating build pipeline and release pipeline for Angular apps.
+In my previous articles, I explained about creating a build pipeline and release pipeline for Angular apps.
 The process of creating the build pipeline and release pipeline are nearly the same for all technologies but the tasks are different.
-In my past article, I have explained to create release pipeline and host application on Azure App service.
-In this article, I will explain how to setup CD pipeline for Cloud Foundry application.
+In my last article, I explained how to create a release pipeline and host application on Azure App service.
+In this article, I will explain how to set up a CD pipeline for the Cloud Foundry application.

-The Cloud foundry is an open source platform for cloud computing developed by VMWare but now it owned by Pivotal Software.
-The Cloud foundry allows you to deploy, scale and maintain your application faster and secure and easier.
-It can be referred as PaaS (Platform as a Service).
-Most of the cloud such as Azure, IBM, etc. support Cloud foundry application.
+The Cloud Foundry is an open-source platform for cloud computing developed by VMWare but now it is owned by Pivotal Software.
+The Cloud Foundry allows you to deploy, scale, and maintain your application faster and secure and easier.
+It can be referred to as PaaS (Platform as a Service).
+Most of the cloud such as Azure, IBM, etc. support Cloud foundry applications.
 It provides a choice of underlying infrastructure including Kubernetes.

-In this article, I will demonstrate how to deploy an application to Cloud Foundry using Azure continuous delivery pipeline.
-I am taking an example of IBM Cloud Foundry application.
+In this article, I will demonstrate how to deploy an application to Cloud Foundry using the Azure continuous delivery pipeline.
+I am taking an example of the IBM Cloud Foundry application.

 Prerequisites